Bob Geldof: Controversies

 Geldof swore on the music television programme CD:UK, saying "Fuck the tape" while concluding his chat with Cat Deeley.
 At the NME awards in 2006, when accepting an award, Geldof referred to the host Russell Brand as a "cunt".
 Brand responded by saying "It's no wonder Bob Geldof knows so much about famine – he's been dining out on 'I Don't Like Mondays' for 30 years".
 Then, in mid-July 2006, he infuriated many New Zealanders by criticising the New Zealand government's foreign aid contribution as "shameful" and "pathetic".
-Winston Peters, the Minister of Foreign Affairs responded that Geldof failed to recognise the "quality" of New Zealand aid as well as other New Zealand contributions.
+Winston Peters, the Minister of Foreign Affairs, responded that Geldof failed to recognise the "quality" of New Zealand aid as well as other New Zealand contributions.

-During mid-November 2008, a local for-profit organisation, Diversity@Work, invited Geldof to Melbourne, to speak about Third World poverty and the failure of governments to combat the crisis.
+During mid-November 2008, a local for-profit organisation, Diversity@Work, invited Geldof to Melbourne to speak about Third World poverty and the failure of governments to combat the crisis.
 It was later revealed that he was paid $100,000 for his speech, which included a luxury hotel room and first-class airfares.

 Mauritius Leaks

-After being criticised earlier in the decade for his stance on aid to African countries, in July 2019, according to a report on its "Mauritius Leaks" project by the International Consortium of Investigative Journalists (ICIJ), Bob Geldof was mentioned as allegedly involved in tax avoidance by corporations and individuals doing business in Africa and other continents.
-His private equity fund 8 Miles (named after the shortest distance between Europe and Africa: the eight miles width of the Strait of Gibraltar), which aimed to generate a 20 per cent return by exclusively buying stakes in African startup businesses, had set up subsidiaries in the tax haven of Mauritius, "an offshore jurisdiction with a wide network of double taxation treaties in interesting markets".
+After being criticised earlier in the decade for his stance on aid to African countries, in July 2019, according to a report on its "Mauritius Leaks" project by the International Consortium of Investigative Journalists (ICIJ), Geldof was mentioned as allegedly involved in tax avoidance by corporations and individuals doing business in Africa and other continents.
+His private equity fund 8 Miles (named after the shortest distance between Europe and Africa: the eight miles width of the Strait of Gibraltar), which aimed to generate a 20 percent return by exclusively buying stakes in African startup businesses, had set up subsidiaries in the tax haven of Mauritius, "an offshore jurisdiction with a wide network of double taxation treaties in interesting markets".
 Geldof declined to comment on the leaks.

 Businessman

 By 1992, Geldof had established himself as a businessman through co-ownership of the TV production company Planet 24, which made early-morning Channel 4 show The Big Breakfast.
 Planet 24 was sold to Carlton TV in 1999.
 TV production company Ten Alps was founded the next day by Geldof and business partner Alex Connock.
 In April 2011, a new entertainment-formats company, Pretend, was launched.

 The Dictionary of Man, announced by Geldof in 2007, is a project he started with director John Maguire, and is financed by the BBC.
-It was planned that the collected material would be displayed on a website, and be available for distribution through DVDs, books, magazines, CDs, and exhibitions.
-Geldof reportedly had been planning it since he visited Niger in the 1980s and became aware of the number of native languages becoming lost forever as native speakers died.
+It was planned that the collected material would be displayed on a website and be available for distribution through DVDs, books, magazines, CDs, and exhibitions.
+Geldof reportedly had been planning it since he visited Niger in the 1980s when he became aware of the number of native languages becoming lost forever as native speakers died.

 As of 2009, he served a term as patron of the Exeter Entrepreneurs' Society at the University of Exeter.

 Geldof is chairman of 8 Miles, a private equity firm active in Africa.